geoo993/ComputerGraphicsWithOpenGL/README.md

 # Computer Graphics With OpenGL

 This project was inspired [Joey de Vries - Learn OpenGL](https://learnopengl.com/Introduction "Learn OpenGL Introduction") and [David Wolff - OpenGL 4.0 Shading Language Cookbook](https://github.com/daw42/glslcookbook "David Wolff - OpenGL 4.0 Shading Language Cookbook").
-It will illustrate some of the most common computer graphics techinques used in the industry, including topics such as primitive objects, camera system, texturing, lighting, fragment and geometry shading, shadows and screen-space rendering.
+It will illustrate some of the most common computer graphics techinques used in the industry, including topics such as primitive objects, camera system, texturing, lighting, fragment and geometry shading, shadows and screen-space filters.

-[Computer graphics](https://en.wikipedia.org/wiki/Computer_graphics "Computer Graphics") is a field in Computer Science which studies methods for digitally synthesizing and manipulating visual content to make computers easier to interact with, and better for understanding and interpreting many types of data.
-It has profound impact in many types of media (graphics design, medical imaging, image processing, computer generated imagery) and industries (films, television, advertising and video games).
+[Computer graphics](https://en.wikipedia.org/wiki/Computer_graphics "Computer Graphics") is a field in Computer Science which studies methods for digitally synthesizing and manipulating visual content to make computers ```easier``` to interact with, and ```better``` for understanding and interpreting many types of data.
+It has profound impact in many types of media (graphics design, animation, 3d modelling, medical imaging, image processing, and computer vision among others) and industries (films, television, advertising and video games).

 ## Getting Started

-The project is configured for Mac OSX using [CMake](https://cmake.org/download/).
+NOTE: The project is configured for Mac OSX using [CMake](https://cmake.org/download/).

-1) Download and install ```CMake.app```
+1) Download and install the [CMake.app](https://cmake.org/download/) for ```Mac OS X 10.7 or later```
-2) Open ```Terminal.app``` on your Mac
+2) Open ```Terminal.app``` on your Mac and enter the following commands.
-2) Install CMake Command Line Tools for Terminal
+2) Install ```CMake Command Line Tools``` for Terminal
 ```
 $ sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
 ```
-3) Locate the project root directory (Where you Downloaded the project) and ensure that you have the 'build', 'src', 'Includes', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
+3) [Download](https://github.com/geoo993/ComputerGraphicsWithOpenGL) and Locate the project on your Mac and ensure that you have the 'build', 'src', 'Includes', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
 ```